robocorp/working-with-java/README.md

 java -jar BasicSwing.jar "Oracle Applications"
 ```

-## Using Robocorp Assistant to inspect Java application
+## Using Robocorp Java Assistant to inspect Java application

-Probably most interesting approach on how to work with Java application is the Assistant application implementation.
+Probably the most interesting approach on how to work with Java applications is the Assistant application implementation.

 ```bash
 Robocorp Task: Assistant
 ```

-Assistant will automatically use `Select Window` to get access Java available on the system.
+The assistant will automatically use `Select Window` to get access to Java available on the system.

 <img src="images/assistant.png" style="margin-bottom:20px">